e-c-k-e-r/vall-e/docs/models.md

   * classifier-free-guidance-aware training does fix this, but this property emerges without it.
 * prompting with an input text prompt being the transcription of the input audio prompt will have the response follow very closely to the input prompt  (despite not doing input=output training).
   * this should allow for easy transcription editing without much fuss.
+  * the `NAR-len` greatly exhibits this property, although it sometimes does keep any noise in the background.

 # `models/*`